Trump administration moves to make it easier to discipline federal workers

 Everett Kelley, president of the American Federation of Government Employees, said his union will review the new rules and weigh its legal options.
 “These rule changes erode key protections for civil servants that will make it easier for federal agencies to discriminate against federal employees and fire them for political reasons,” he said in a statement.

-Rep. Gerry Connolly (D-Va.), chairman of the House subcommittee on government operations, called the Trump administration’s action “another unwarranted attack on the federal civil servants working tirelessly” during the coronavirus pandemic.
+Rep. Gerald E. Connolly (D-Va.), chairman of the House subcommittee on government operations, called the Trump administration’s action “another unwarranted attack on the federal civil servants working tirelessly” during the coronavirus pandemic.
 “The new rule is a blatant attempt to cloak political retaliation in legitimacy,” Connolly said in a statement.

 The rules carry out one of three executive orders President Trump issued in May 2018 about federal workers.
 A federal judge soon afterward agreed with federal unions that the rules overreached into protections guaranteed to federal employees by law and issued an injunction against many of the provisions of all three.

-However, a year later an appeals court lifted that injunction, saying the dispute must go through internal government channels first.
+However, a year later, an appeals court lifted that injunction, saying the dispute must go through internal government channels first.

 The changes have been advocated by Republicans who have sought to rein in the size and reach of the federal bureaucracy.

-In comments published in the Federal Register on Friday, the Office of Personnel Management said that disciplining misbehaving or under-performing employees “will enhance the experience of well-performing employees, because poor performing employees place a resource strain on more productive employees and damage morale generally.”
+In comments published in the Federal Register on Friday, the Office of Personnel Management said that disciplining misbehaving or underperforming employees “will enhance the experience of well-performing employees, because poor performing employees place a resource strain on more productive employees and damage morale generally.”
 It cited an annual government-wide employee survey in which only about a third of employees say their agencies deal with poor performers effectively.

-The new rules stress that while agencies must provide an employee deemed to be under-performing a chance to improve before taking disciplinary action—known in the government as performance improvement plans—the law does not require the additional help that some agencies offer beyond that period.
+The new rules stress that while agencies must provide an employee deemed to be underperforming a chance to improve before taking disciplinary action — known in the government as performance improvement plans — the law does not require the additional help that some agencies offer beyond that period.

 “No additional performance assistance period or similar informal period shall be provided prior to or in addition to the opportunity period provided under this section,” they say.